Deepta-Sunny/Hackathon/GTM_ONE_PAGER.md

 **One‑Line Value Proposition:**
 Automated adversarial testing that finds, reproduces, and drives remediation of prompt‑based vulnerabilities before they become incidents.

+**Clarity, measurable value & stakeholder alignment:**
+- **Clear problem statement:** Prompt‑based attacks can coax agents into unauthorized claims, secret disclosure, and harmful outputs due to gaps in model robustness and inconsistent guardrails.
+- **Measurable value:** Reduce prompt‑based incidents (target ≥ 30% for pilot scope), improve detection precision (≥ 80%) and recall (≥ 70%), and shorten triage turnaround (median ≤ 48 hrs).
+- **Pilot owner & operators:** Pilot owned by Platform Security (operational owner) with a named Security Engineer as lead and Product Security Owner as product sponsor.
+- **GTM & adoption story:** Start with an internal pilot (1–2 teams), scale to platform services and customer‑facing bots, and standardize with CI/staging hooks and automated ticketing; reuse labeled prompts and run artifacts to continuously improve attack generation and detection.

 **Solution (what we’re launching):**
 - Product: RedTeaming Safety Automation platform — orchestrators, strategy plugins, datasets, triage UI/API, run/result storage, and alerting integrations.
 - Key capabilities: scheduled/On‑demand attack campaigns, reproducible run artifacts, prioritized triage workflows, and integration points for alerts and CI.